mlflow/mlflow/docs/source/models.rst

         SERIALIZATION_FORMAT_CLOUDPICKLE,
     ]

-Just like the MLflow built-in flavors a custom flavor logs the model in MLflow format via the ``save_model()`` and ``log_model()`` functions.
+Similar to the MLflow built-in flavors, a custom flavor logs the model in MLflow format via the ``save_model()`` and ``log_model()`` functions.
 In the ``save_model()`` function, the ``sktime`` model is saved to a specified output directory.
 Additionally, ``save_model()`` leverages the :py:func:`mlflow.models.Model.add_flavor()` and :py:func:`mlflow.models.Model.save()` methods to